maxhumber/gazpacho/README.md

 #### partial=

-By default element attributes will be partially matched.
-To turn this off set `partial` to `False`:
+Element attributes are partially matched by default.
+Turn this off by setting `partial` to `False`:

 ```python
 soup.find('div', {'class': 'soup'}, partial=False)